-A good competitor plans a guick route from takeoff to the event, and another A good competitor plans a quick route from takeoff to the event, and another route from the event's endpoint to landing.
+A good competitor plans a quick route from takeoff to the event, and another route from the event's endpoint to landing.
 Many of the events leave you at low altitude travelling fast.
 Therefore, you may wish to end with a short, steep climb before flying the "final" to touchdown.
 This helps reduce speed and line up for a good approach.
-Unfortunately, it also takes a little extra time (but not as much as approaching the runway too fast for landing, and therefore being forced to go
+Unfortunately, it also takes a little extra time (but not as much as approaching the runway too fast for landing, and therefore being forced to go around again!).

 Airborne Starts: Less ambitious flyers are allowed to start an event airborne.
 You begin at 250' flying over the airstrip.
 When the plane crosses the spot line on the strip (a split second later) the timer begins.
-When the event is finished, flying over the spot line again from south to north ends the event.
-Since the spot line is a small later than the spot and difficult target, fly low and use the plane shadow as an aid in crossing the spot
+When the event is finished, flying over the spot line again from south to morth ends the event.
+Since the spot line is a small and difficult target, fly low and use the plane shadow as an aid in crossing the spot line.